Pretty-SFOS/opal/README.md

 ### Adding snippets

-1. Add a new snippet file in the [snippets] diretory
+1. Add a new snippet file in the [snippets] directory
 2. Add a Markdown file for documentation with the same name
 3. Add an entry in the list of snippets above